moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ##### Bootstrap colors

 With these settings, you can overwrite the Bootstrap colors which are used within the Moodle GUI.

+#### Tab "Activity Branding"

+In this tab there are the following settings:

 ##### Activity icon colors